Article I

 Reading time: 6–7 minutes

-When we talk about the power of the mind, placebo, or belief, many people imagine something intangible.
-Something between autosuggestion, spirituality, and "positive thinking".
+When people hear “mental power,” many imagine something intangible.
+Something between autosuggestion, spirituality, and “positive thinking.”
+Placebo or belief.

 In business, you often hear:

-"We need results, not talk, assumptions, or pseudoscience."
+“We need results, not talks, assumptions, or pseudoscience.”

-"Our employees are doing well, we need to lift the numbers."
+“Our employees are doing well, we need to boost the numbers.”

-Modern psychology and neuroscience now clearly show that expectations, beliefs, and mental mindset directly influence performance, learning, and decision-making.
-And not only in medicine, but also at work, in business, and in team management.
-Many companies on the market have already realized this key to success.
+Contemporary psychology and neuroscience show that expectations, beliefs, and mental settings directly affect performance, learning, and decision-making.
+At work, in business, and in team leadership, just as in medicine.
+Many companies that have understood this key to success demonstrate it.
+For example, Google and Project Aristotle or Netflix and their Freedom and Responsibility culture.

 A company stands on results.
-But results do not appear by themselves – they are created by people.
+But results don’t happen by themselves – people ensure them.

 So: